Southwell Minster: Architecture

-The nave, transepts, central tower and two western towers of the Norman church which replaced the Saxon minster remain as an outstanding achievement of severe Romanesque design.
+The nave, transepts, central tower and two western towers of the Norman church which replaced the Anglo-Saxon minster remain as an outstanding achievement of severe Romanesque design.
 With the exception of fragments mentioned above, they are the oldest part of the existing church.

 The nave is of seven bays, plus a separated western bay.
 The columns of the arcade are short and circular, with small scalloped capitals.
 The triforium has a single large arch in each bay.
 The clerestory has small round-headed windows.
 The external window openings are circular.
 There is a tunnel-vaulted passage between the inside and outside window openings of the clerestory.
 The nave aisles are vaulted, the main roof of the nave is a trussed rafter roof, with tie-beams between each bay – a late 19th century replacement.

 By contrast with the nave arcade, the arches of the crossing are tall, rising to nearly the full height of the nave walls.
 The capitals of the east crossing piers depict scenes from the life of Jesus.
 Two stages of the inside of the central tower can be seen at the crossing, with cable and wave decoration on the lower order and zigzag on the upper.
 The transepts have three stories with semi-circular arches, like the nave, but without aisles.

 The western facade has pyramidal spires on its towers – a unique feature today, though common in the 12th century.
 The existing spires date only from 1880, but they replace those destroyed by fire in 1711, which are documented in old illustrations.
 The large west window dates from the 15th century.
 The central tower's two ornamental stages place it high among England's surviving Norman towers.
 The lower order has intersecting arches, the upper order plain arches.
 The north porch has a tunnel vault, and is decorated with intersecting arches.

 The choir is Early English in style, and was completed in 1241.
 It has transepts, thus separating the choir into a western and eastern arm.
 The choir is of two storeys, with no gallery or triforium.
 The lower storey has clustered columns with multiform pointed arches, the upper storey has twin lancet arches in each bay.
 The rib vault of the choir springs from clustered shafts which rest on corbels.
 The vault has ridge ribs.
 The square east end of the choir has two stories each of four lancet windows.